Summary

 }

-For this input datatype, you would give the unique identifier of the field alias schema to enable, and the names of the associated views.
+For the input, you would give the unique identifier of the field alias schema to enable, and the names of the associated views.
 This is described in the table here:

 ParameterTypeRequiredDefaultStabilityDescription